zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

   bot.

 - `(relative-angle-of-other-bot)` tells you the relative angle of the other robot.
-So, if they are coming directly twoards you, it is 180 or -180.
+So, if they are coming directly towards you, it is 180 or -180.
 Precisely, it is their angle - your angle.

 - `(dist-to-other-bot)` returns the distance in pixels to the other